DmitryFillo/openwrt-wr842nd/README.rst

 OpenWrt TL-WR842ND
 ==================

-My custom OpenWrt build and packages for TP-Link TL-WR842ND.
+My custom OpenWrt build and packages for `TP-Link TL-WR842ND <http://www.tp-link.com/en/products/details/cat-9_TL-WR842ND.html>`_.
 I created it for personal use and so documentation is quite weak, but
 I'll be happy if you'll use something from here.

 .. contents::